Skip to main content

 auth-user-session-ttl-minutesTTL in minutes on a user auth session token.

 kubeconfig-token-ttl-minutesTTL used for tokens generated via the CLI.
-Deprecated since version 2.6.6, and will be removed in 2.8.0.
-This setting will be removed, and kubeconfig-default-token-TTL-minutes will be used for all kubeconfig tokens.
+Deprecated since version 2.6.6, and removed in 2.8.0.
+Rancher v2.8 and later instead use kubeconfig-default-token-ttl-minutes for all kubeconfig tokens.

 auth-token-max-ttl-minutesMax TTL for all tokens except those controlled by auth-user-session-ttl-minutes.